Royce Lewis Player Props: Twins vs. Rays

-After going 0-for-4 in his last game, Royce Lewis and the Minnesota Twins face the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 6:40 PM ET on Tuesday.
+After going 0-for-4 in his most recent game, Royce Lewis and the Minnesota Twins face the Tampa Bay Rays (who will hand the ball to Shawn Armstrong) at 6:40 PM ET on Wednesday.

 Royce Lewis Game Info & Props vs. the Rays